Stocks Waver, Pound Wobbles On Mixed Data - UrduPoint

 Stocks Waver, Pound Wobbles On Mixed Data

-Stock markets fluctuated and the pound seesawed on Friday as investors tracked fresh growth and inflation data at the end of another turbulent week
+Stock markets advanced and the pound seesawed on Friday as investors tracked fresh growth and inflation data at the end of another turbulent week

-The pound jumped on revised figures showing the UK economy had avoided recession -- but it swiftly fell back on expectations of an eventual downturn owing to sky-high inflation.
+The pound jumped on revised figures showing the UK economy had avoided recession -- but it swiftly fell back on expectations of an eventual downturn owing to sky-high inflation, but then moved higher again.

 "Sterling has been all over the place this week," said Fawad Razaqzada, analyst at City Index and forex.com.
 "For traders, the pound is a confusing arena to be in right now."
 Britain's borrowing costs soared and the pound hit a record dollar-low earlier this week days after the government announced a controversial tax-cutting budget.